compomics/moFF/README.md

 The txic program is compatibale with  the raw file of all the Orbitrap and triple quadrupole Thermo machines.
 For the moment it does not work with the Thermo Fusion machine.

 The input files that contain the list of the MS2 identified peptides (you can use any search engines) must contains the information showed in *moFF_setting.property* for each peptide.
-The minimun specificic requirements of the input files are :
+The minimun specificic requirements of the input files are:
 - tab delimited file
 - the header of the input file should contain the following the fields  and columnns names :
   - 'peptide' : sequence of the peptide